epiphyt/embed-privacy/readme.txt

 The shortcode `[embed_privacy_opt_out]` can be used to let users opt-out of embed providers that have been set to be always active by the user.
 It can have the following attributes:

-`headline` – Add a custom headline (default: Embed providers)
+<code>headline</code> – Add a custom headline (default: Embed providers)

 `
 [embed_privacy_opt_out headline="My custom headline"]
 `

-`subline` – Add a custom subline (default: Enable or disable embed providers globally.
+<code>subline</code> – Add a custom subline (default: Enable or disable embed providers globally.
 While an embed provider is disabled, its embedded content will be displayed directly on every page without asking you anymore.)

 `
 [embed_privacy_opt_out subline="My custom subline"]
 `

-`show_all` – Whether to show all available embed providers or just the ones the user opted in (default: false)
+<code>show_all</code> – Whether to show all available embed providers or just the ones the user opted in (default: false)

 `
 [embed_privacy_opt_out show_all="1"]